Martha Pollack: Cornell University

 On November 14, 2016, the Board of Trustees of Cornell University announced that they had unanimously elected Pollack as Cornell University’s 14th president.
 Her presidency began April 17, 2017, and she was inaugurated on August 25, 2017.

 As the university president, Pollack made changes to Greek Life on campus, banning hard alcohol at fraternity and sorority events, suspending chapters suspected of hazing, and requiring a full-time live-in advisor for each fraternity and sorority house.
 Following widespread criticism of Cornell's culture and lack of support for students with mental health needs, she introduced plans to improve mental health services on campus.

 Pollack rejected calls from the Boycott, Divestment and Sanctions movement for Cornell to boycott investments in Israel.
-In January 2024, she came under scrutiny by Jason Smith, chairman of the United States House Committee on Ways and Means for the Cornell University's response to anti-semitism.
+In January 2024, she came under scrutiny by Jason Smith, chairman of the United States House Committee on Ways and Means for Cornell University's response to anti-semitism.

 On May 9, 2024, Pollack announced her decision to retire as Cornell University president, effective June 30, 2024.